 We will endeavour to communicate AEN decisions with settings within 20 working days from receipt of application.

 Please note: you should only complete this form for Staffordshire (resident) pupils attending Staffordshire mainstream or academy schools where the pupil does not have an EHCP in place.
 Any applications of this kind will be automatically rejected.

 Information on how SEND & Inclusion Hubs can support schools can be found here.

 Special educational needs funding for pupil referral units/short stay schools

-This document sets out the Local Authority’s funding for Key Stage 3 and 4 pupils placed in a Staffordshire Pupil Referral Unit/Short Stay School.
+This document sets out the Local Authority’s funding for pupils placed in a Staffordshire’s Alternative Provision known as either a Pupil Referral Unit (PRU) or Short Stay School (SSS).

 Special educational needs funding for private, voluntary and independent (PVI) nurseries

 Please see our early years special educational needs and disability funding for settings page for information on:

 - Early Years SEND Inclusion funding in private, voluntary and independent early years settings